Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Appendix

 \subsubsection{Regression}

 In the regression experiments, we fixed the majority of the \textit{ESM} encoder parameters, unfreezing only the last six layers for joint fine-tuning with the decoder.
 For comparison, baseline models attach a single linear regression head to a frozen encoder.
 Because Spearman correlation is invariant to monotonic transformations, we found that min–max scaling the labels to \texttt{\([0,1]\)} with four digits precision after floating point markedly improved convergence and performance: the decoder learns the structure of numerical outputs more rapidly when they occupy a consistent range.
+For the RMSE report, we scaled the numbers back to their original range.

 To evaluate sequence-based prediction of structural similarity, we tokenized the ProteinShake structure-similarity dataset (\textit{Structure Split}) and concatenated each pair of sequences with an \texttt{<EOS>} separator.
 Only the last four encoder blocks were trainable, and batches contained 128 sequence pairs.
 Results are summarised in Table~\ref{app-table-10}.